Bowflex Treadmill 22 Review

 The number 22 in the name Treadmill 22 is a reference to the size of the HD touchscreen.
 This large screen serves as the primary interface with the machine for navigating the various options on the JRNY app and viewing them while you work out.
 Well-placed speed and incline controls are user-friendly, intuitive, and easy to reach, even while running.

 At the front of the Treadmill 22 is the main power switch that obviously needs to be turned on before use.
-The screen also has a separate power button to turn it off when not in use; otherwise, the screen puts itself to sleep after a few minutes of inactivity.
-Once everything is turned on, you are brought to the home screen with a number of just for you workout picks based on your previous activity, or you can navigate the JRNY app to find the video or program that suits your fancy.
-The screen is big and bright, with good resolution and touch sensitivity.
-Navigating the app is relatively straightforward through the touchscreen interface using the swipe-and-tap method that most people are already so familiar with.
+The screen also has a separate power button to turn it off when not in use; otherwise, it puts itself to sleep after a few minutes of inactivity.
+Once everything is turned on, you are brought to the home screen with several just for you workout picks based on your previous activity, or you can navigate the JRNY app to find the video or program that suits your fancy.
+The screen is large and bright, with fine resolution and touch sensitivity.
+Navigating the app is relatively straightforward through the touchscreen interface using the swipe-and-tap method that most people are already familiar with.
 At the bottom of the screen are front-facing speakers that project directly toward the user and have surprisingly good sound quality.
 Two small buttons on the back right side of the screen can be used to control the volume.
-Otherwise, volume can be controlled through the screen, and you can adjust the levels based on what you want to hear more of, music, or instructor.
+Otherwise, volume can be controlled through the screen, and you can adjust the levels based on what you want to hear more of, music or instructor.
 Connecting to Bluetooth accessories like headphones or the included heart rate armband is also done quickly and easily through the screen.

 Features

-The Treadmill 22 is the most feature-packed treadmill we tested, and it comes loaded with all the bells and whistles that you can think of.
+The Treadmill 22 is the most feature-packed treadmill I've tested, and it comes loaded with all the bells and whistles you can imagine.
 Whether for convenience or to enhance the exercise experience, Bowflex seemingly thought of everything.

-The Treadmill 22 has a very robust and sturdy build, and it boasts a weight limit of 400 lbs, the highest of any model we tested.
+The Treadmill 22 has a robust and sturdy build, boasting a weight limit of 400 lbs, the highest of any model yet tested.
 The tread deck has Comfort Tech cushioning and an impressive incline adjustment range of -5% to +20%.
 The deck folds up for storage when not in use with a lift assist and soft drop system.
-It also has small transport wheels to help facilitate moving it around on firm, flat surfaces.
+It also has small transport wheels to help move it around on firm, flat surfaces.
 At the front of the treadmill, there is an impressive number of places to stash your things with two bottle holders and multiple other spots to rest phones, tablets, towels, etc, while you exercise.
 There are heart rate sensors integrated into the upper handles, plus it comes with a Bluetooth heart rate armband.
-It has a small, three-speed adjustable fan in the middle of the console along with a magnetic safety key/lanyard.
+It has a small, three-speed adjustable fan in the middle of the console and a magnetic safety key/lanyard.
 In addition to the standard handrails, it also has a large extended handlebar with two levels of out-front grip options.

 Ease of Assembly